itaysnir/itaysnir.github.io/_posts/2024-04-26-pwncollege-shellcode-injection.md

 ## Challenge 13

 Exteremly small shellcode, 12 bytes. \
-The above works (9 bytes only). \
-The trick is to use the chmod syscall.
+The above works (9 bytes only), The trick is to use the chmod syscall.

 ## Challenge 14